perses/perses/ui/storybook/README.md

   - Current time.
   - Dynamic content.
 Wait for everything to load before taking a snapshot.
   - If individual elements are known to cause inconsistencies, consider adding the `data-happo-hide` attribute.
 This will render the element invisible in the screenshot.

-- In most cases, visual tests should be generated for both light and dark themes.
+### Configuration

+By default, visual tests will be taken for every story in storybook.
+You can disable stories by setting `parameters.happo` to `false` (see [relevant docs](https://docs.happo.io/docs/storybook#disabling-a-story)).

+By default, visual tests will be taking for both light mode and dark mode.
+You can modify this by setting `parameters.happo.themes` to an array of the themes you want (e.g. `['light']` to just use light mode).
+This is a customization we configured on top of happo's built in behavior, so this is not mentioned in their documentation.

 ### Happo issues